hpca-uji/PyDTNN/README.md

     `0`, then no trim, full dataset.Default: 0.
   - `--evaluate`, `--no-evaluate`: Evaluate the model before and after training the model.
 Default: False.
   - `--evaluate-only`, `--no-evaluate-only`: Only evaluate the model.
 Default: False.
-  - `--model-state-filename`: Load weights and bias from file.
+  - `--model-state-file`: Load weights and bias from file.
 Default: ` `.
   - `--history-file`: Filename to save training loss and metrics.
 Default: ` `.
   - `--tensor-format`: Data format to be used: `nchw`, `nhwc`.
 If not defined value sets `nchw` when cuDNN is available, `nhwc` otherwise.
 Default: None.